-Chemical sensitivities can be totally debilitating.
+Multiple chemical sensitivity (MCS) can be totally debilitating.
 What makes matters worse, these chemical intolerances are poorly understood by the medical community.
-Your symptoms may be occurring at very low concentrations, even below the sensitivity of common instrumentation.
-Call us at (312) 920-9393 to discuss if an indoor environmental assessment is appropriate.
+Your symptoms may be occurring at very low concentrations, even below the sensitivity of our instruments and sampling methods.
+Call us at (312) 920-9393 to discuss if an indoor environmental assessment is appropriate for your chemical sensitivities.

 What are chemical sensitivities?

 It is easier to explain what they are not.
-Chemical sensitivities are different than allergies, such as those related to pollen, pets and dust mites.
+Multiple chemical sensitivity is different than allergy (e.g. pollen, pets and dust mites).
 To distinguish them from allergy, some respected doctors prefer the term “chemical intolerance”.
 Dr. Claudia Miller uses the terminology “Toxicant Induced Loss of Tolerance” or TILT for short.
 If you suffer from chemical sensitivities, we strongly encourage you to visit her website: Dr. Claudia Miller.

 What can Indoor Science do?

 We can perform a thorough indoor environmental assessment to look for common indoor air quality problems.
 It’s best to start with the “low hanging fruit”.
 We want to make sure there are no problems with combustion appliances, dampness, ventilation, or other common issues.

 Once those items are identified and resolved, the natural impulse is to collect air samples for volatile organic compounds and see if any chemicals are in high concentrations.
 The problem with this approach is that an extremely low concentration may be triggering the reactions.
 The offending chemical may only be found in trace concentrations.